Charles Goore: Mercantile activity

-Goore was part of a consortium of Liverpool merchants who in 1744 invested in Old Noll which they put to work as a privateer.during the War of the Austrian Succession.
+Goore was part of a consortium of Liverpool merchants who in 1744 invested in Old Noll which they put to work as a privateer during the War of the Austrian Succession.

 Political career

 Goore was a member of the Liverpool Corporation and was known throughout the city for being a successful shipping merchant.
 He was a founding member of the African Company of Merchants when it was established in 1752 to oversee the slave trade.
 He was a liberal subscriber to the Bluecoat school and also to the Liverpool Infirmary, of which he became a deputy treasurer upon its completion in 1748.
 He also donated towards the construction of the now demolished St. Thomas's Church and was appointed one of the commissioners and trustees.
 In 1747 he was a bailiff before being voted into the position of Mayor of Liverpool, first in 1754 and again in 1768.

 Prior to taking his second term as mayor, he issued a statement due to his increasing years in which he announced his support for William Pownall.

 The circular is dated 16 October 1767:

 The following day, he officially announced his backing for William Pownall:

 This appeal was successful and William Pownall was voted into office, however, he died five months later, and on 12 March 1768, Goore was voted to fill in the position for the remaining months.

 The following year, Goore was voted as Deputy Mayor during Matthew Strong's term.

 Goore died on 13 March 1783, at his home in Liverpool.
+He was buried at St. James's Cemetery in the city centre.